 The China Side: Beijing Ban

 China's own pressure on DJI is less globally reported but equally significant.
-On May 1, 2026, Beijing implemented a sweeping ban on buying, renting, or flying drones without approval within the entire city jurisdiction.
-This is not a no-fly zone around sensitive sites — it covers the entire municipality.
+On May 1, 2026, Beijing implemented citywide restrictions on buying, renting, or flying drones without approval, with limited exceptions for certain institutional and public-safety uses.
+This is not only a no-fly zone around sensitive sites; it is a much broader local-security rule.

 The Paradox: China Builds, China Bans